 If you have been diagnosed with PTSD, or if you believe you may be experiencing symptoms of PTSD, it is strongly encouraged to seek treatment with a PTSD psychiatrist.
 Depending on the type and severity of your symptoms, a PTSD psychiatrist may offer a range of treatment options.
 Here are three ways a PTSD psychiatrist can help you deal with trauma:

 With PTSD, some symptoms can occur because the brain has become extremely reactive to any perceived or real threat.
-This is the result of unbalanced neurotransmitters which keep the body in an almost constant state of flight or fight.
+This is the result of unbalanced neurotransmitters which keeps the body in an almost constant state of flight or fight.
 To alleviate your symptoms and balance the neurotransmitters causing them, your PTSD psychiatrist may recommend medication.

 PTSD medications can include selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors, antidepressants, monoamine oxidase inhibitors (MAOIs), antipsychotics, beta-blockers, and benzodiazepines Additionally, therapies such as cognitive processing and exposure therapy can also help to reduce symptoms.